utoni/nDPId/examples/README.md

 Try it with: `./examples/py-machine-learning/sklearn_random_forest.py --csv ./ndpi-analysed.csv --proto-class tls.youtube --proto-class tls.github --proto-class tls.spotify --proto-class tls.facebook --proto-class tls.instagram --proto-class tls.doh_dot --proto-class quic --proto-class icmp`

 This way you should get 9 different classification classes.
-You may notice that some classes e.g. TLS protocol classifications may have a higher false-negative rate.
+You may notice that some classes e.g. TLS protocol classifications have a higher false-negative/false-positive rate.
 Unfortunately, I can not provide any datasets due to some privacy concerns.

-But you can use a [pre-trained model](https://drive.google.com/file/d/1KEwbP-Gx7KJr54wNoa63I56VI4USCAPL/view?usp=sharing) with `--load-model`.
+But you may use a [pre-trained model](https://drive.google.com/file/d/1KEwbP-Gx7KJr54wNoa63I56VI4USCAPL/view?usp=sharing) with `--load-model`.

 ## py-flow-dashboard